noreenwu/algm/p7/explanation_7.md

 the path segments is similar to doing a cd into a subdirectory, one at a time.
 A hash would likely store the entire path as a key and would not allow as graceful a printout of all endpoints, if one were desired.
+Also, in the case of a news site, where a lot of articles may be under the same date structure for each news day, the space savings will accumulate.